mikebgrep/fork.recipes/README.md

 - Video or image recipes 👨‍🍳
 - Save your favorite recipes 😍
 - Categorize 📑 your recipes for easy management
-- Deploy on cloud ☁️ with one click [TODO]
 - more coming ... (ai futures) [TODO]

 ### Installation